 The lock-up agreements for two of our non-employee directors, Messrs.
 Conway and Weatherford, do not prohibit the sale or transfer of up to an aggregate of 70,000 shares of common stock solely to cover tax liabilities associated with the vesting of RSUs.
-Because these shares are not subject to the lock-up agreement described above, they may be sold upon vesting 180 days after the completion of this offering even if the lock-up period is extended as described above.
+Because these shares are not subject to the lock-up agreement described above, they may be sold upon vesting.